Lezhor/latex-template/README.md

 By default `Build all PDF` is enabled and builds every single project on every `git push`.
 Templates are not built, because only `main.tex` files with exactly one parent folder between them and the root are included.
 The templates have two, since they are in the `_templates` directory, that's why they are ignored.

+If you only work with one Latex Project per GitHub-Repository or want the CI/CD Pipeline to build all Projects on every push, you can leave the default behavior and skip the rest of this section.

 You can also configure the Actions to only build one project at a time.
 (useful for when you have multiple projects in your repository but only work on one at the same time.)